MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 	call print_string
 ```

-This block of code prints the two messages, both of them are represented by a separate label `title_string` and `message_string`, you can see that we are calling the code of the label (or the function) `print_string`, its name indicates that it prints a *string* of character, and you can infer that the function `print_string` receives the address of the string that we would like to print as a parameter in the register `si`, the implementation of `print_string` will be examined in a minute.
+This block of code prints the two messages that we mentioned earlier, both of them are represented by a separate label `title_string` and `message_string`, you can see that we are calling the code of a label `print_string` that we didn't define yet, its name indicates that it prints a *string* of characters, and you can infer that the function `print_string` receives the memory address of the string that we would like to print as a parameter in the register `si`, the implementation of `print_string` will be examined in a minute.

 ```{.asm}
     call load_kernel_from_disk
 	jmp 0900h:0000
 ```

 These two lines represent the most important part of any bootloader, first a function named `load_kernel_from_disk` is called, we are going to define this function in a moment, as you can see from its name, it is going to load the code of the kernel from disk into the main memory and this is the first step that make the kernel able to take the control over the system.
-When this function finishes its job and returns, a jump is performed to the memory address `0900h:000`, but before discussing the purpose of this line let's define the function `load_kernel_from_disk`.
+When this function finishes its job and returns, a jump is performed to the memory address `0900h:000`, but before discussing the purpose of the second line let's define the function `load_kernel_from_disk`.

 ```{.asm}
 load_kernel_from_disk:
 	mov ax, 0900h
 	mov es, ax
 ```

 These couple of lines, also, should be taken on faith.
 You can see, we are setting the value `0900h` on the register `es`.
 Now, we move to the most important part of this function.

 ```{.asm}